 When she is doing that 5 or more times in a row, start clicking the looking back at you.
 When she is offering that consistently, you can also start naming the behavior “Look” so it comes under verbal cue control.
 (Tip: “Look” is usually used to get the dog to look at something whereas “Watch” is used to get your dog’s eye contact.)

 Give your dog a one minute break by moving further away, disengaging eye contact, then move back in and try cuing a few more quick behaviors.

 When she is successful with several sessions of that, cue slightly more difficult behaviors.

-Next, at that same distance, drop the “Look” cue and just start cueing the simple behaviors.
-(Your dog shouldn’t need to look at the object/person of interest before doing the cued behavior.)
-Then try more difficult behaviors.
+Next, at that same distance, stop using the “Look” cue and just start cueing the simple behaviors.
+(Your dog shouldn’t need to look at the animal/person of interest before doing the cued behavior.)

 Next, decrease the distance a little.